 Whether you’re looking to check out Mexico City’s non-touristy activities, or Mexico City’s top tourist attractions, dress mindfully.
 What does this mean?
 First of all, do not wear shorts.
-Shorts will scream tourist (we know, it’s vacation, but you don’t want to be pegged as a yahoo/an easy target for a scam).
+Shorts scream tourist

-In hot months, women will wear long skirts.
+Locals note that in hot months, women will wear long skirts.
 Men will lean towards light-weight pants.
-Overall, people do dress more formally than in the US, sort of like how Americans might dress in hip parts of Los Angeles.
+Overall, people dress more formally than in the US.

-Mexico City is a big cosmopolitan hub, so there aren’t inflexible fashion rules (except for the shorts thing).
+Mexico City is a big cosmopolitan hub, and locals tell us there aren’t inflexible fashion rules (except for the shorts thing).
 This is a city of almost 9 million people, after all, so you’ll see a lot of different fashion choices.
-That being said, if your Mexico City sightseeing takes you to a church or religious site (like the Basilica of Our Lady of Guadalupe) be respectful and err towards dressing conservatively.
+That being said, if your Mexico City sightseeing takes you to a church or religious site (like the Basilica of Our Lady of Guadalupe) locals say you should be respectful and err towards dressing conservatively.

 Unlike some places in Mexico, Mexico City does have distinct seasons, so temperatures vary.

-Men often wear button-down shirts, chinos (or nice, fitted jeans), and stylish sneakers or high-quality shoes.
+Benefit from local insights.
+Our trip planners tell us that men often wear button-down shirts, chinos (or nice, fitted jeans), and stylish sneakers or high-quality shoes.
 Women often dress more conservatively than in other cities, but this is ultimately a personal choice.
-No matter which places you visit in Mexico City, you’ll likely notice that most people tend towards darker colors, or artful splashes of bright colors, so leave that bright-orange tank top behind.
+No matter which places you visit in Mexico City, you’ll likely notice that most people tend towards darker colors, or artful splashes of bright colors.

 As you pack for your travel to Mexico City, consider a couple of items for when you ride public transit.
 Mexico City is safe, and the metro is a great and inexpensive option for getting around town.
 However, it is plagued by the same affliction as most big cities: pickpockets.

 To combat this, you have a couple of options in your fashion arsenal.
-Ladies, invest in a cross-body purse.
-Men, keep that wallet out of your back pocket.
+Women can invest in a cross-body purse.
+Men should keep their wallets out of their back pocket.
 It could also be prudent to invest in some type of anti-theft bag or decoy wallet for maximum security.

 This way, you can easily hit up all the awesome stuff on your Mexico City itinerary without worrying about theft.
 And if safety is a concern, definitely get some tips from a Mexico City local who actually rides and knows the metro.